MrHanan-dev/Historical-Document-OCR/README.md

 ## 📞 Support

-For support, please open an issue in the GitHub repository or contact [your contact information].
+For support, please open an issue in the GitHub repository or contact muhammadhanan23230@gmail.com.

 ---